 A trip to ancient Japan around Kyoto is then highly suggested.
 Stay tuned for the next article about modern Tokyo, if you please.

-Thanks you very much for reading and please accept my apologies for the bad pictures alignment.
-It was not easy to fit as much infos I could without risking to annoy.
-I therefore had to balance within pictures and written text, sometimes with bad results.
+Thank you very much for reading and please accept my apologies for the alignment of the bad picture.
+It was not easy to fit as much info as I could without risking to annoy.
+I, therefore, had to balance within pictures and written text, sometimes with bad results.